Formatting Direct Answers | Yext Hitchhikers Platform

 How Direct Answer Formatting Works by Default

-As we went over in the Search Configuration unit on Direct Answers, Yext Search has two types of Direct Answers: Featured Snippet and Field Value.
+As we went over in the Direct Answers unit, Yext Search has two types of Direct Answers: Featured Snippet and Field Value.
 Each of these has its own cardType as you can see below since they each surface different types of content.

-In the Answers Hitchhiker theme, we have the following files:
+In the Theme, we have the following card files:

-Field Value Direct Answers (surfacing from structured Knowledge Graph data)
+Field Value Direct Answers (surfacing from structured data in Content)

 • directanswers-card > allfields-standard > component.js